islom247/moviepedia/README.md

 However, keeping in mind the users' behavior I tried to reload the pages(browser's refresh button).
 I received errors and as it turns out the props had disappeared.
 Also it was becoming harder to track each component's state, so I decided to use Redux.
 To maintain certain information (which movie or actor is selected, etc.) which I needed for api calls I stored them in the _localStorage_ which were available upon request.<br/>
 Moreover, the application was behaving differently each time I clicked on certain links.
 For example I would get error saying _array.map()_ is not a function.
 I was getting those arrays as props from the state which in fact were being stored in _localStorage_ as well.
 After a bit of testing I found out that I didn't need to store them in the _localStorage_ since I was making api calls after each click or refresh an the needed information for these calls were already stored in the _localStorage_.
+There were some more code and logical errors and bugs that I encountered, but the internet was kind enough to help me out.
 To understand better you can inspect the code for actions, the reducer and some component.
 That should be insightful enough.

+## Deployment
+I deployed the application to the __Netlify__ and it is available to preview on [Movipedia](https://moviedbpedia.netlify.app/)

+__P.S:__ The core part of the application is done but the styling is still under development.

+## Preview
+Here are some screenshots of the application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).